-Gray whales reach sexual maturity at approximately eight years of age, from which age females will mate at intervals of once every 2 or more years.
-Gray whales can live up to 70 years.
+Gray whales reach sexual maturity at approximately eight years of age, from which age females will mate at intervals of once every two or more years.
+Gray whales can live up to seventy years.
 During the breeding season of late November through January, females may mate with several males.
 Mating and calving both occur mostly in the lagoons of Baja, although mating has been observed while whales pass the Point Reyes Lighthouse during both north and south migrations.
-During a gray whale's 12 to 13 month gestation period, the female will have migrated from Baja California to Alaska and back, arriving in the warm lagoons of Baja in time for the birth of its single calf.
+During a gray whale's twelve to thirteen month gestation period, the female will have migrated from Baja California to Alaska and back, arriving in the warm lagoons of Baja in time for the birth of its single calf.
 Currently there are no accounts of twin births.
-The calf weighs 500 to 680 kilograms (1,100-1,500 pounds) and is 3.6-4.5 meters (12-15 feet) long at birth.
+The calf weighs 500 to 680 kilograms (1,100 to 1,500 pounds) and is 3.6 to 4.5 meters (12 to 15 feet) long at birth.
 Calves nurse seven to eight months (the entire duration of the northbound journey) on milk that is 53% fat (human milk is 2% fat).

 A migrating gray whale has a relatively consistent breathing pattern, generally spouting three to five times every fifteen to thirty seconds before raising its fluke and submerging out of sight for the next three to five minutes (a gray whale can potentially stay submerged for up to 15 minutes or longer).
 During the migration, gray whales travel at a speed of five to ten kilometers per hour (three to six miles per hour).
 Therefore, it takes about five to six months for a gray whale to complete its 15,000 kilometer (9,000 mile) round-trip migration.
 As the population has recovered, not all gray whales migrate all the way to Alaska, and more are lingering along the Pacific Coast to feed during the summer at places like Point Reyes and the Farallon Islands.